 What is Internal Rate of Return?

-The Internal Rate of Return is the discount rate that makes the net present value (NPV) of all cash flows from a particular project equal to zero.
-It is also known as "economic rate of return" and "discounted cash flow rate of return".
-"Internal" in the name refers to the omission of external factors like capital cost, currency inflation, etc. It does give more weight to earlier cash flows than to later cash flows due to the time preference of investors.
+The Internal Rate of Return is the discount rate (interest rate) that makes the net present value (NPV) of all cash flows from a particular project equal to zero.
+It is also known as "economic rate of return" and "discounted cash flow rate of return", as well as a "hurdle rate" in the context of evaluation of potential investments.
+"Internal" in the name refers to the omission of external factors like capital cost, currency inflation, etc. By definition it gives more weight to earlier cash flows than to later cash flows reflecting the time preference of investors.

-It is used to estimate the profitability of potential investments: the higher it is, the more desirable it is to undertake the project, while the lower it is, the more risky and overall undesirable.
-IRR is often used to rank prospective projects on a relatively even basis.
+IRR is used to estimate the profitability of potential investments: the higher it is, the more desirable it is to undertake the project, while the lower it is, the more risky and overall undesirable.
+It is often used to rank prospective projects on a relatively even basis.

 In general, it is best to combine IRR with other metrics such as NPV.
 It should be used with caution since comparing it across projects of widely different expected lengths can be misleading.
 Another issue to be taken into account is that IRR does not incorporate reinvestment rates which are more directly tied to the capital cost.
 Some propose the modified internal rate of return (MIRR) for cases when cost of capital is to be accounted for.